gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 if any more soldiers were lurking among them.
 She couldn't, but that just made her more nervous.

-The goals were as uninterested in her as usual.
+The goats were as uninterested in her as usual.
 She found a flat rock to sit on, and opened her book.  "*Errebe*…  I was.
 Past tense."
 She flexed her hand as she read, wiggling her fingers to ease the itching around her wrist until she suddenly remembered that Queçenne had